jtsiomb/meshfile/README.md

    pre-defined vertex attributes.
 No quads, n-gons, strips, or fans.
  - Materials with a number of common pre-defined material attributes, each optionally combined with a texture map (filename/path).
- - Optional transformation node hierarchy (TODO).
+ - Optional transformation node hierarchy.

 Animations are explicitly outside of the scope of this library.